decretist/Dissertation/Chapter4/burrows.md

 the result.
-The most we can say based on this result is that the hypothetical case statements are less likely to have been written by the author of the *dicta* in *de Penitentia* than by the authors of the first- and second-recension *dicta*.
+The most we can say based on this result is that the hypothetical case statements are less likely to have been written by the author of the *dicta* in *de Penitentia* than by the authors of either the first- or second-recension *dicta*.

 The second experiment is a variation on the first, in which a 3881-word sample made up of seven extended passages from the